hakimassouane2/monster-maker-v2/prompt.md

 D: Poisoned Ammunition: (Bonus Action, Uncommon, Concentration) Until the effect ends, your ranged weapon attacks deal an additional 1d4 poison damage.

 E: Evasive Maneuvers: (Reaction, Common) When an enemy misses you with a ranged attack, you can move up to half your speed in any direction.

+// Pour les extraction de techniques giffy pdf

+I'm going to give you a text, from this text you will extract and order the data in different groups based on the type of action (Action, Bonus Action, Free etc).
+For each groups you will fill the following json for each of the techniques

+{
+id: ,
+name: "", In the same case but convert the name in french
+rarity: "", // In all lower case and in english
+description: "", // In the same case but convert the description to french
+role: "defender", // keep this exactly the same for all of them },

+Here is the text :